Complex $L_p$-Intersection Bodies: Abstract

 \section{Abstract}

-Interpolating between the classic notions of intersection and polar centroid bodies, (real) $L_p$-intersection bodies, for $-1<p<1$, play an important role in the dual $L_p$-Brunn--Minkowski theory.
+Interpolating between the classical notions of intersection and polar centroid bodies, (real) $L_p$-intersection bodies, for $-1<p<1$, play an important role in the dual $L_p$-Brunn--Minkowski theory.
 Inspired by the recent construction of complex centroid bodies, a complex version of $L_p$-intersection bodies, with range extended to $p>-2$, is introduced, interpolating between complex intersection and polar complex centroid bodies.
 It is shown that the complex $L_p$-intersection body of an $\unitsurf^1$-invariant convex body is pseudo-convex, if $-2<p<-1$ and convex, if $p\geq-1$.
-Moreover, intersection inequalities of Busemann--Petty type for $0<p<1$ and for $-1\leq p<0$ with $n/|p| \in \NN$, are established.
+Moreover, intersection inequalities of Busemann--Petty type in the sense of Adamczak--Paouris--Pivovarov--Simanjuntak are deduced.